-Habitat: River-bank Grape is commonly found in floodplain forest, wooded swamps and marshes, fence rows, even dryer sites where it can get climbing support; full sun is preferred, light shade is tolerated.
+Habitat: River-bank Grape is commonly found in floodplain forest, wooded swamps and marshes, fence rows, even drier sites where it can get climbing support; full sun is preferred, light shade is tolerated.
 It can be invasive and in Ohio it is considered a prohibited noxious weed.
 Many insects (including Japanese Beetle) and caterpillars feed on the leaves and by mid summer damage can frequently be quite noticeable.
 Leaf galls also form.
 The plant can be propagated by cuttings taken before the early blooming period or by seeds that have had a long cold stratification.

 Comparisons: The only other wild grape recognized in Minnesota is Vitis aestivalis var. bicolor, the Silverleaf grape and it is found in the wild only in Houston, Winona and Wabasha counties.
 It has more whitened leaf undersides.
 In neiboring states to the south and east the Frost Grape grows, V. vulpina.
 That species has stem growing tips not enveloped by a pair of unfolding leaves and the berries are usually without any whitish bloom.

-Above: 1st photo - Flower Clusters appearing opposite the leaves on new growth (note: except the third leaf); shown here with the first flowers opening.
+Above: 1st photo - Flower Clusters appearing opposite the leaves on new growth (note: except every third leaf); shown here with the first flowers opening.
 2nd photo - Mature fruit clusters with the characteristic whitish bloom.

 Below: 1st photo - Flower clusters forming opposite the leaf nodes on new growth.
 Note that the end of the stem always has a pair of leaves.
 2nd photo - A typical leaf with three main pointed lobes on a reddish young stem.